-This year I am doing my first solo show.
-I’ve been to Edinburgh twice before for performing reasons and once more just to look.
+This year I am doing my second solo show.
+I’ve been to Edinburgh three before for performing reasons and once more just to look.
 I am the host of the professional talk radio show “Ask The Industry Podcast” where I’ve spoken to the industry experts (and continue to) about what you can do to have a killer / professional / successful Edinburgh show.

 I am an independent comedian, trying to make a career in comedy with a DIY attitude and a (low) budget.